Are You Sleeping with Your Eyes Open? (Yes, That’s a Thing—and It Could Be Causing Your Red Eyes!)

 Sounds wild, right?
 But it’s a real condition called nocturnal lagophthalmos, and it could be affecting your eye health more than you realize.

-What Causes You to Sleep with Your Eyes Open?
+What Causes You to Sleep with Your Eyes Open (Nocturnal Lagophthalmos)?

 Signs You Might Be Sleeping with Your Eyes Open